dimanikulin/dimanikulin/AIForSWArchitects_Input3_en.md

 # Project Overview

 There are two data platforms in AWS and Azure Clouds.
-The customer wants to consolidate the data in a single cloud.
+The customer wants to create unified data platform and to migrate data from 2 Clouds into single one based on unified data platform.

 The data lake should store the data in the right format which is ideal for the relevant use cases.
 This also includes consolidation of data per cloud and per environment.
 There is a need to explore solutions and architecture of the future state platform in which the need to copy data from one platform to another, one environment to another, is effectively managed, minimized and potentially eliminated.

 # Business Goals

-High-level goals the customer wants to achieve (e.g., cost reduction, improved performance, or streamlined management).

 - to improve data management,
 - to enhance analytics capabilities,